Personal Web Site:

 - Ph.
 D., Philosophy, Stanford University, 1991

-Before coming to Oberlin, Thomson-Jones was an Assistant Professor at Princeton University (1991-2), and at the University of California, Berkeley (1992-8), where he was also a member of the Group in Logic and the Methodology of Science.
+Before coming to Oberlin, Thomson-Jones was an Assistant Professor at Princeton University, and at the University of California, Berkeley, where he was also a member of the Group in Logic and the Methodology of Science.
 He is a Centre Affiliate of the Centre for the Philosophy of the Natural and Social Sciences at the London School of Economics and Political Science, and an Associate of the Center for the Philosophy of Science at the University of Pittsburgh.
-He has twice been a Visiting Fellow in the Department of Philosophy at the University of Bristol, and in spring 2005 he held a Visiting Fellowship at the Center for the Philosophy of Science at the University of Pittsburgh.
+He has been Visiting Associate Professor in the Department of Logic and Philosophy of Science at U.C.
+Irvine, Visiting Scholar in the Philosophy Department at U.N.C.
+Chapel Hill, Visiting Fellow in the Department of Philosophy at the University of Bristol, and Visiting Scholar in the Department of History and Philosophy of Science at Cambridge University.
+In spring 2005 he held a Visiting Fellowship at the Center for the Philosophy of Science at the University of Pittsburgh.